 Malware can be installed on a device:

-- Remotely, typically through phishing[1] via email or text-based messages (SMS, etc.) To be effective, phishing often requires the target to open a malicious file or link.
+- Remotely, with interaction from the target.
+This is typically done through phishing,[1] which often requires the target to open a malicious file or link.

 Used in tactics: Incrimination